 By and large, the project has created adequate mechanisms to mediate and solve conflicts between the communities in Marsabit and those of Ethiopia thus meeting the need to educate the community on peace building.
 Excluding the renewed clashes witnessed in Marsabit in June 2020, relative peace prevailed in the County and the incidents of violent conflict went down in the second year of the programme by about 90%, according to the Marsabit County Commissioner.
 This was as a result of the complete ceasefire and forceful disarmaments implemented by Kenya National Government forces from November 2019.
+This suggests the work so far accomplished by the project has nonetheless led to significant advances towards peacebuilding.
 In addition, the intensity conflicts between the communities along the Ethiopia-Kenya border specifically in Borana/Dawa Zones subsided significantly.
 The participants of the workshop on local conflicts managements and good governance in Yabello-Ethiopia universally testified that the conflicts in the region was on a comparatively peaceful phase in this habitually conflict prone region.
 The frequency, magnitude, intensity and impact of cross border conflicts have reduced although not as much as was intended since the project has not been implemented to its full scale.

 The first year was nonetheless very challenging especially on the Ethiopian side because of the change in government.
 The communities were at conflict between themselves and with the government and the project could not do much.
 Another instance is the MCA training that was planned in Moyale, but conflicts erupted between the Borana and Gabra.
-Therefore, the MCAs could not travel and the meeting had to be postponed and was held in Isiolo, a different location one month later.
+Therefore, the MCAs could not travel, and the meeting had to be postponed and was held in Isiolo, a different location one month later.
 There were still conflicts in the region at the time of the MTR with killings reported between the Borana and Gabra.
 These clashes are reportedly politically instigated.
 Leaders in Nairobi (and originally natives of Marsabit) are said to use their cronies in Marsabit to incite communities to fight amongst themselves due to own selfish interest.
 Due to these inter-communal mistrusts, animosity and violence, the project has not implemented much in the first year as planned.